ynput/ayon-usd-resolver/README.md

 - This is also a variable for Usd, and it might look like you're supposed to place the AyonUsdResolver name in here, but you're actually putting the path to the PluginInfo.json folder into this variable.

 PYTHONPATH:
-- This is yet again a path for Usd that allows you to access the Python wrapper functions from the resolver from inside Usd.
+- This is again a path for Usd that allows you to access the Python wrapper functions from the resolver inside Usd.

 AYONLOGGERLOGLVL:
 - This Environment variable allows you to set the log level for the CppApi.